rosariov21/StopWatch/README.md

 In the project directory, you can run:

 ### `npm start`
+How to get started

+Create a github repository  for this project
+Initalize a Readme.md file (include a description of the assignment) npx create-react-app stopwatch (this will exist inside of your github repository) cd stopwatch npm start clean necessary files with react default content create a component folder add your component files inside (remember to import and export components) Add components and have it render inside of App.js

+Folder structure
+react-stop-watch (github repo)

+stopwatch (react project)
+Readme.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.